 Why You Should Spend 3 Days in Lisbon

-Lisbon Card & How to Get Around in Lisbon
+How to Get Around During Your 3 Days in Lisbon

-Despite being on seven hills, Lisbon is a pretty walkable city and it’s best to walk to see its hidden gems and treasures.
+Despite being on seven hills, Lisbon is a pretty walkable city.
 Being a large city, some of the sights are quite spread apart.
-Therefore, the itinerary includes both walking and the use of public transport.
-You can plan your trip using public transport here.

 A large chunk of Lisbon’s sidewalks are made out of easily damaged basalt cobblestone meaning there are numerous cracks along the way.
 It would be optimum to stick with a comfortable pair of flat shoes rather than heels as they can get stuck in the pavement.